 Issuing applicable costs and fines

 Conclusion A proper waste management system is crucial to limit costs in regards to additional waste disposal, prevent the outbreak of pest infestations and to mitigate fire risks.
-Empire Estate Agents has been assisting Owners in Strata complexes since 2003 and provides professional strata management services in Perth.
+Empire Estate Agents has been assisting Owners in Strata complexes since 2003 and provides professional strata management in Perth.

 Get in touch with us today to learn more about our effective strata waste management solutions.